Joshua B. Bederson: Career

-Bederson established the first basic science laboratory in the Department of Neurosurgery at Mount Sinai, developing models of stroke and subarachnoid hemorrhage.
-In 2002 he was the first neurosurgeon at Mount Sinai to receive an NIH R01 grant as principal investigator.
+Bederson joined Mount Sinai Medical Center in 1992 as its first dedicated cerebrovascular neurosurgeon.
+Bederson founded the institution's Cerebrovascular Disorders Clinical Program, establishing the first basic science laboratory within Mount Sinai's Department of Neurosurgery, developing experimental models of stroke and subarachnoid hemorrhage.
+In 2002, he became the first neurosurgeon at The Mount Sinai Hospital to receive a National Institutes of Health (NIH) R01 grant as principal investigator.